mathesar-foundation/mathesar-wiki/design/specs/visual-query-builder.md

 ### User sets the base table for a new view

-- When starting a view from scratch, a user needs to select a `Base Table` to determine the columns and linked tables available for selection.
+- For users starting a new view from scratch, `Base Table` selection will be the first required step.
-- To select the `Base Table`, The system will list all tables from the active schema.
+- Once `Data Explorer` is launched the user will be prompted to make a selection.
+The system will list all tables from the active schema.
 See *Wireframe 1* for an example of the base table selection prompt.
-- Once the base table is selected, a list of available columns is displayed.
+- Once the `Base Table` is selected, a second step for `Select Columns` is automatically added and the user is prompted to continue with the view creation process.
+- At this point, the result table is empty.

 [Wireframe 1](https://share.balsamiq.com/c/jp7WFu663j6sbfKNknuq5Z.png)

 ### User inspects the base table for an existing view in Data Explorer

-- When inspecting an existing view, a user can find the `Base Table` at the top part of the `Workflow Sidebar`.
+- When inspecting an existing view, a user can find the `Base Table` as the first step of the `Workflow Sidebar`.
-- Base table selection will always be the first required step for building a view in `Data Explorer`.
+- The `Base Table` step cannot be removed, only edited, causing all subsequent steps to be cleared.

 [Wireframe 2](https://share.balsamiq.com/c/wTEzQcBamoBBWBSSF5Cmuy.png)

-### User changes the base table for an existing view

-- Changing the base table for a view is possible; however, the system will clear all existing workflow steps.

 ### User opens a view where the base table is missing